PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-MEGAN-RMA-summary.md

 This workflow is intended to be used after running the [Taxonomic-Functional-Profiling-Protein](https://github.com/PacificBiosciences/pb-metagenomics-tools/tree/master/Taxonomic-Functional-Profiling-Protein) pipeline or the [Taxonomic-Profiling-Nucleotide](https://github.com/PacificBiosciences/pb-metagenomics-tools/tree/master/Taxonomic-Profiling-Nucleotide) pipeline.
 To work properly, these RMA files must should be created using the following settings in `sam2rma`: `-lg -alg longReads -ram readCount`.
 These are the default settings for both of the above pipelines.

-For protein RMA files, this workflow will output absolute and normalized read counts of the EC, EGGNOG, INTERPRO2GO, and SEED functional classes across all samples, along with read counts of the NCBI and GTDB taxonomy classes across samples.
+For protein RMA files, this workflow will output absolute and normalized read counts of the EC, EGGNOG, INTERPRO2GO, and SEED functional classes across all samples, along with read counts of the NCBI (full database and bacteria-only) and GTDB taxonomy classes across samples.
 A summary file and several plots will be created showing the number and percentage of reads assigned to functional and taxonomic databases, the total classes represented per database, and average annotations per read.
 A visual depiction of the protein-RMA workflow is shown below:

 ![rmaprotein](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/docs/MEGAN-RMA-summary-protein.png)